“Rationality Rules” Bungles Tom Holland

 In 2019 public historian Tom Holland published his book Dominion: The Making of the Western Mind, a thematic history examining the ways Christianity has fundamentally influenced western thinking.
 The book became a best-seller and critical favourite, though it did not sit well with some, particularly those with an animus against Christianity and religion in general.
 It has been, however, warmly embraced by Christian apologists and this has recently attracted the ire of the YouTube creator Stephen Woodford, known online as “Rationality Rules”.
 In typically trenchant style, Woodford has set about exposing Holland as “playing tennis without a net”.
 But Woodford clearly misunderstands and so mischaracterises Holland’s argument and this means his critique falls completely flat.

 In recent years the movement formerly known as “New Atheism” has run out of steam.
-It was always something very much of a moment: beginning in no small part as a reaction to the terrorist attacks of 9/11 and then proceeding as part of series of culture wars and skirmishes.
+It was always something very much of a moment: beginning in no small part as a reaction to the terrorist attacks of 9/11 and then proceeding as part of a series of culture wars and skirmishes.
 But Christopher Hitchens is dead.
 Daniel Dennett is dead.
 An ageing Richard Dawkins still croaks from his bath chair occasionally, though these days he is mainly complaining about “wokeness” and trans people – even he seems bored with the anti-theist rhetoric of two decades ago.
 Sam Harris is onto about his third or fourth intellectual fad since his atheism books and so is probably, in a sense, the most culturally relevant of the erstwhile “Four Horsemen” of yore.
 But, on the whole, the moment has passed.

 Of course, there are still atheists of the activist variety; as there long have been and always will be.
 And, unfortunately, they still make occasional forays into history, and still manage to get a lot of it wrong.
 Alex O’Connor – aka “Cosmic Skeptic” – made a couple of foolhardy attempts at explaining the Galileo Affair a few years ago, with truly dismal results: see my critique “Cosmic Skeptic Bungles Galileo” for the details here.
 Since then, thankfully, O’Connor has wisely chosen to stick to his field of theology and leave history alone.
 But the YouTuber who calls himself “Rationality Rules”, Stephen Woodford, is less circumspect.

 Woodford’s channel presents regular videos on standard atheist arguments, anti-theistic polemic, counter-apologetics and – sometimes – a naive and rather quaintly old-fashioned version of history.
-Woodford clearly does not read deeply on history and so fully accepts the standard simplistic cliches that make up the online atheist version of the past: the wonderous rationality of Greece and Rome, the wicked “Dark Ages”, persecuted scientists and rationalists, and the glories of the Renaissance and the Enlighenment.
+Woodford clearly does not read deeply on history and so fully accepts the standard simplistic cliches that make up the online atheist version of the past: the wondrous rationality of Greece and Rome, the wicked “Dark Ages”, persecuted scientists and rationalists, and the glories of the Renaissance and the Enlightenment.
 His is a very nineteenth century and highly whiggish history: with emphasis on the struggle of progress against the forces of darkness and superstition.

-So it is hardly surprising that Tom Holland’s 2019 bestseller, Dominion: Making of the Western Mind would not sit well with Woodford.
+So it is hardly surprising that Tom Holland’s 2019 bestseller, Dominion: The Making of the Western Mind would not sit well with Woodford.
 Unlike Woodford, Holland certainly does read deeply on history.
-Anyone who has listened to The Rest is History, the excellent history podcast Holland presents with modern historian Dominic Sandbrook, would know that the breadth and depth of the research Holland does is impressive to the point of being obsessive.
+Anyone who has listened to The Rest is History, the excellent history podcast that Holland presents with modern historian Dominic Sandbrook, would know that the breadth and depth of the research Holland does is impressive to the point of being obsessive.
 It is not for nothing that The Rest is History is the most popular podcast in the UK, in the top ten most popular in the US and by far the most popular history podcast on the planet today.
 So Holland is well aware that the caricature of history Woodford subscribes to is facile, sophomoric and often dead wrong.

-But what seems to really stick in Woodford’s craw about Dominion is the way it has been embraced by Christian apologists.
+But what really seems to stick in Woodford’s craw about Dominion is the way it has been embraced by Christian apologists.
 And, perhaps, the way Holland has at least to some extent welcomed that embrace.
 So Woodford has decided he needs to set the record straight and assure his viewers that Holland is something of a fraud: a mere littérateur posing as a historian, a pseudo apologist pretending to be objective and a wholly unreliable guide to history.
 To this end, he has posted his counter-blast to Holland’s Dominion: “How a NON-BELIEVER Became Christianity’s Favorite Historian, Tom Holland”.

 I reviewed Dominion when it came out and found it interesting, provocative and overall convincing, as did most reviewers.
-Holland’s central premise is actually unremarkable and wholly uncontroversial: that western culture, morality and world-view has been profoundly influenced by the religious tradition that dominated it for the last 1700 years.
+Holland’s central premise is actually unremarkable and wholly uncontroversial: that western culture, morality and worldview has been profoundly influenced by the religious tradition that dominated it for the last 1700 years.
 But his thematic history of how this influence has worked to shape how we see the world – both in the west and, ultimately, beyond – explores exactly how different the pre-Christian world was and argues that things we accept as normal and natural are actually, fundamentally, rooted in Christianity.
 So, he argues, concepts such as universal human rights, the intrinsic equality of both the weak and the powerful, compassion for unfortunates and the need for charity are all significantly Christian in origin.
 He does not argue, it should be carefully noted at the outset, that these things are wholly Christian in origin.
 Or that these things are necessarily unique to Christianity.
 Or that they automatically follow or proceed from Christianity; either in theory or, indeed, in its very varied practice.
 We will come back to these important points later.

 The overall theme of Dominion is, therefore, that Christianity has had such a profound influence on western thinking that we often do not even notice how ultimately Christian much of our thinking is.
 Pop histories (and anti-theist polemics) often heavily romanticise and familiarise the ancient world; presenting the Greeks and Romans as basically more or less like us, except dressed in chitons and togas.
 In fact, as Holland details, the pre-Christian western world was vastly more alien than most people realise.
 Torture for fun, rape of inferiors as a normal right, plunder of the conquered as righteous and massacres as a tool of political will were all generally acceptable to the Greeks and Romans.
 Whereas our pity for people suffering in a famine in a far off land, outrage at war crimes, charity for people who have no connection to us and horror at torture would be (with some exceptions) largely baffling to them.
 So what changed?
 Holland argues, with eloquence, nuance and at length, what happened was, substantially and so significantly, Christianity.